Who Pays for My Damaged Boat at the Marina?

 Proper boat insurance begins with a few key coverages and can then be built up to include even more optional add-ons that may be worth it, depending on your primary use of the boat.

-Boat insurance often includes these coverages:
+Boat insurance often includes the following coverage types:

 You may also purchase specialized boating protections, such as:

-• Trailer and accessories coverage: Your regular boat insurance policy might not include coverage for your trailer and other accessories, so you might have to purchase this additional protection for it.
+- Trailer and accessories coverage: Your regular boat insurance policy might not include coverage for your trailer and other accessories, so you might have to purchase this additional protection for it.

-• Emergency assistance coverage: Reimburses for towing and other emergency services if you get stranded in your boat or face other issues on the water.
+- Emergency assistance coverage: Reimburses for towing and other emergency services if you get stranded in your boat or face other issues on the water.

-• Uninsured/underinsured boaters coverage: Reimburses for expenses if another boater causes physical damage or injury to you or your passengers and doesn't carry any or enough insurance of their own.
+- Uninsured/underinsured boaters coverage: Reimburses for expenses if another boater causes physical damage or injury to you or your passengers and doesn't carry any or enough insurance of their own.

 An independent insurance agent can help you get set up with all the boat insurance you need.
 They'll help you choose any additional coverages that make the most sense for you.